ballerkobe808/invest/README - 8 CONCEPTS-STRATEGIES.md

 Structuring the deal (Contract)

 - 1-3 year lease, with option to buy
-- They do minor repairs $250 or less
+- They do minor repairs \$250 or less
-- We do major repairs, $250 or more
+- We do major repairs, \$250 or more
 - Monthly Payment +20-30% of FMV for rentals in area
 - Monthly payment to be paid in addition to lease for a credit toward down payment ("What can you afford")
 - Option payment of 2-5% of current price
 - They maintain interior insurance
 - Negotiated future purchase price, year by year

+### Refinancing

+If you are looking to take cash out with a conventional loan in the first 6 months of ownership then you will have to meet the delayed financing guidelines.
+Main takeaways from delayed financing are

+- the value of the property will be capped at the purchase price even if the home appraised higher.

+- you will have to prove source of funds for the purchase

+- if you opened any new unsecured debt when purchasing the home then that debt must be paid off when cashing out.

+If you wait 6 months then these requirements are waived

+###